Did you know that you can also go directly from Secondary V to the University of Ottawa?

 Choosing French immersion

-You can boost your future earnings by learning or perfecting your French through our French immersion and extended French streams.
+You can boost your future earnings by learning or perfecting your French through our French Immersion Stream.

 - If you have attended school in French (high school or CEGEP) you are not eligible for French immersion.